sjl/.plan/README.markdown

 * Started reading through [ergolib][].
 Lots of stuff in it, some of it interesting, some of it a bit crazy.
 It's fun to see how other people implement some of the utilities as in my own utils library.

+## 2017-10-30

+* Work.
+* Read [Fast generic dispatch for Common Lisp](http://metamodular.com/generic-dispatch.pdf).
+A pretty simple idea at its core, but Common Lisp's support for highly-dynamic things like redefining classes at runtime complicates things.